-Rob Kardashian Putting Health And Baby Dream First Amid Blac Chyna Split
+Rob Kardashian Putting Health And Baby Dream First, Amid Blac Chyna Split

-Breaking up with Blac Chyna seems to have had a significant impact on Rob Kardashian’s health as the 29-year-old starts to share gym photos and spends more time with family.
+Breaking up with Blac Chyna seems to have had a significant impact on Rob Kardashian’s health as the 29-year-old starts to share gym photos and spend more time with family.

-Kardashian has been sharing health-related photos with his followers recently that give the impression he is trying to get back on track post-breakup with Chyna.
-Despite some reports saying Rob has been neglecting his health, it seems he is in fact working out more and trying to eat better, at least according to his Instagram posts.
+Kardashian has been sharing health-related photos with his followers recently that give the impression that he is trying to get back on track, post-breakup with Chyna.
+Despite some reports saying Rob has been neglecting his health, it seems he is, in fact, working out more and trying to eat better, at least according to his Instagram posts.

 Just got it In again with G ‼️???????? @gunnarfitness